Kawin Thamsatchanan: Return to OH Leuven

 Meanwhile at OH Leuven, the goalkeeper situation had changed completely: both Laurent Henkinet and Darren Keet had left the club and two new goalkeepers had been signed mid-2020: Rafael Romo and Daniel Iversen.
-With Iversen returning to Leicester City due to lack of playing time, only Romo and youngster Oregan Ravet remained and Thamsatchanan was soon promoted back to second goalkeeper behind Romo.
-On 11 April 2021 in the penultimate game of the season, after Rafael Romo got injured during the game against Cercle Brugge, Thamsatchanan was brought on as a replacement at half-time, making him the first Thai football player to play in the Belgian highest division.
+With Iversen returning to Leicester City due to lack of playing time, only Romo and youngster Oregan Ravet remained and Kawin was soon reinstated as second-choice goalkeeper behind Romo.
+On 11 April 2021, in the penultimate game of the season against Cercle Brugge, Kawin was brought on as a replacement for an injured Romo at half-time, becoming the first Thai to play in the Belgian league.
 It would prove to be his only match that season, as Romo returned to play the final match of the season.
-During the 2021 summer transfer window, OH Leuven loaned Rúnar Alex Rúnarsson, demoting Thamsatchanan back to third goalkeeper (together with Ravet).
-Thamsatchanan did not appear on the match sheet in any match during the first half of the 2021–22 season and being deemed surplus, he was first allowed to join the Thailand national football team to compete the AFF Championship towards the end of 2021, a tournament which was won and in which he played (part of) the first leg of the final.
-Subsequently, he was loaned out on 4 January 2022, when it was announced that Kawin had joined club Port on a loan deal.
+During the 2021 summer transfer window, OH Leuven loaned Rúnar Alex Rúnarsson, demoting Kawin back to third-choice.
+He did not appear on the match sheet in any match during the first half of the 2021–22 season and being deemed surplus, he was allowed to play at the 2020 AFF Championship towards the end of 2021, a tournament which he played part of the first leg of the final.
+Subsequently, Kawin was loaned out on 4 January 2022, when it was announced that he had joined club Port on a loan deal.